chalettu/github-pivotal-sync/README.md

 ### Testing the webhook
 Since this uses a git webhook you need to be able to create one from your local box for testing.
 My recommended approach is to install ngrok locally from http://ngrok.com and then run ```ngrok http 8080``` If you are running a different port than 8080 change it appropriately.
 Take the URL it generates like http://f3170278.ngrok.io  and append **/webhook** to it .
 Example - http://f3170278.ngrok.io/webhook.
 Plug this in as a new webhook in your repo and you should be able to test it locally.

+### Monitoring
+If you would like to monitor to ensure the github sync service is listening, a built in endpoint of **http://myhostename.com/webook/test_hook**
 ## License

 See [LICENSE.txt](LICENSE.txt)